 - Neuroscience and the Brain

 - Core Mindfulness Practice

-- Noticing the Body, Breath, and Mind
+- The Three Regulations: Body, Breath, and Mind

 - Website Resources

 Affect Labeling and the Brain

 Dispositional mindfulness is associated with greater widespread PFC activation and attenuated amygdala responses during affect labeling.

 Affect labeling encourages participants to treat affective states as "objects" of attention, promoting a detachment from these negative states.